China National Peking Opera Company: History

-As China's premier Peking opera organization, the CNPOC comprises celebrated performers, playwrights, directors, composers and stage designers and has accumulated some of the finest repertoire of productions ranging over the wide diversity of Peking Opera performance styles as well as innovative pioneering works.
-For decades, the National Peking Opera Company has devoted tremendous resources in restoring and preserving existing operatic repertoires, as well as creating new works of the highest artistic quality.
+As China's premier Peking opera organization, the CNPOC comprises celebrated performers, playwrights, directors, composers and stage designers and has accumulated a repertoire of productions ranging over the wide diversity of Peking Opera performance styles as well as innovative pioneering works.
+For decades, the National Peking Opera Company has devoted tremendous resources to restoring and preserving existing operatic repertoires, as well as creating new works.
 The CNPOC consists of three troupes.
 First troupe was previously led by current vice-president of the company, the celebrated laosheng-performer Yu Kuizhi.
-Current head of the first troupe is Li Shengsu, second and third troupe are led by Li Haiyan and Zhang Jianguo respectively.
+The current head of the first troupe is Li Shengsu; second and third troupe are led by Li Haiyan and Zhang Jianguo respectively.
 Productions staged by these troupes are regularly screened on CCTV11 (The Chinese Central Television's channel for Chinese opera).

 In the last fifty years, the CNPOC produced more than 500 traditional or new dramas with different subjects and genres.
 Its repertoire includes Wild Pig Forest, Three Attacks on Zhu Village, At the Crossroad, Tale of the White Snake, The Mouth of Jiujiang River, Sun An Dong Ben, Xie Yaohuan, Mu Guiying in Command, Monkey King, Man Jiang Hong, The Red Lantern, Chuncao Entering the Court, Die Lian Hua, Nightmare at the Han Palace, Royal Envoy on Thin Horse, Princess Turandot, Lujiang River, Yi-shan Mountain and one of its most famous works, Women Generals of the Yang Family.

-The China National Peking Opera Company has visited over 50 countries, such as the United States, Japan, Germany, France, Italy, Hungary, Greece, Romania, the UK, Australia, and the former Soviet Union, and is a frequent performer at the Kennedy Center for the Performing Arts since its debut at the Kennedy Center 25 years ago and has been invited to perform on several occasions as a main attraction in their programs.
+The China National Peking Opera Company has visited over 50 countries, such as the United States, Japan, Germany, France, Italy, Hungary, Greece, Romania, the UK, Australia, and the former Soviet Union, and is a frequent performer at the Kennedy Center for the Performing Arts.
+Since its debut at the Kennedy Center 25 years ago, the company has been invited to perform on several occasions as a main attraction in their programs.